DoctorKhan/The-Human-Experiment-Book/output/final/The_Human_Experiment_Complete_Book.md

 # Chapter 15: The War in the Blood — The Scar of Cain

+*Dr. Morrison stared at the genetic analysis results on her screen, her hands trembling as the implications sank in.
+The data was impossible, horrifying, and undeniable.
+She had been analyzing Y-chromosome diversity patterns when she discovered something that made her question everything she thought she knew about human evolution.*

+*"This can't be right," she whispered, running the analysis for the fourth time.
+The results were the same: between 5000 and 3000 BCE, human male genetic diversity had collapsed to an unprecedented degree.
+For every 17 women who reproduced, only 1 man successfully passed on his genes.*

+*She reached for her phone with shaking hands.*

+*Twenty minutes later, the research team gathered around her workstation, their faces pale as they studied the data.*

+*"This is the most extreme reproductive bottleneck in human history," Dr. Morrison explained, her voice tight with the weight of discovery.
+"It's not natural.
+It's not random.
+It's the genetic signature of systematic warfare."*

+*Dr. Chen looked up from his mythological texts.
+"The timing matches perfectly with the hybridization crisis.
+This isn't just mythology—this is the biological evidence of the war in the blood."*

+*Dr. Vasquez felt her grandmother's voice echoing: "When brother turned against brother, the earth drank deep of family blood."
+She leaned forward.
+"You're saying we can see the ancient war in our DNA?"*

+*"I'm saying," Dr. Morrison replied grimly, "that we're looking at the genetic scar of humanity's most desperate hour.
+The moment when our species chose systematic violence over extinction."*

+---

 *In the war council chambers beneath Göbekli Tepe, five years after the great crash, Marduk-Resh faced a problem that threatened to unravel everything they had built.*

 *"The humans are adapting," his intelligence officer reported, her form flickering with barely contained anxiety.
 "Despite the ideological programming, despite the control systems, we're seeing spontaneous consciousness awakenings in multiple populations.
 The original genetic potential is reasserting itself."*